cse-sim/cse/doc/src/docs/input-data/shadex.md

 Type: choice

 Specifies the mounting location of the shade.  sxMounting=Site indicates the SHADEX position is fixed and is not modified if the building is rotated.
-The position of SHADEXs with sxMounting=Building are modified to include the effect of building rotation specified via [Top bldgAz][bldgAzm]
+The position of SHADEXs with sxMounting=Building are modified to include the effect of building rotation specified via [Top bldgAzm][bldgazm]

 {{
   member_table({